-In practice, for exposures classified in stage 1 and stage 2, expected credit losses are measured as the product of the probability of default ("PD"), loss given default ("LGD") and exposure at default ("EAD"), discounted at the effective interest rate of the exposure (EIR).
+In practice, for exposures classified in stage 1 and stage 2, expected credit losses are measured as the product of the probability of default ("PD"), Loss Given Default ("LGD") and Exposure at Default ("EAD"), discounted at the effective interest rate of the exposure (EIR).
 They result from the risk of default within the next 12 months (stage 1), or from the risk of default over the maturity of the facility (stage 2).
 In the consumer credit specialist business, because of the specificity of credit exposures, the methodology used is based on the probability of transition to term forfeiture, and on discounted loss rates after term forfeiture.
 These parameters are measured on a statistical basis for homogeneous populations.
+From 2024, this specificity no longer applies to most exposures in the Eurozone.

 For exposures classified in stage 3, expected credit losses are measured as the value, discounted at the effective interest rate, of all cash shortfalls over the life of the financial instrument.
-Cash shortfalls represent the difference between the cash-flows that are due in accordance with the contract, and the cash-flows that are expected to be received.
+Cash shortfalls represent the difference between the cash flows that are due in accordance with the contract, and the cash flows that are expected to be received.
 Where appropriate, the estimate of expected cash flows takes into account a cash flow scenario arising from the sale of the defaulted loans or groups of loans.
 Proceeds from the sale are recorded net of costs to sell.

-The methodology developed is based on existing concepts and methods (in particular the Basel framework) on exposures for which capital requirement for credit risk is measured according to the IRBA methodology.
+The methodology developed is based on existing concepts and methods (in particular the Basel framework) on exposures for which capital requirement for credit risk is measured according to the Internal Ratings-Based Approach (IRBA) methodology.
 This method is also applied to portfolios for which capital requirement for credit risk is measured according to the standardised approach.
 Besides, the Basel framework has been adjusted in order to be compliant with IFRS 9 requirements, in particular the use of forward-looking information.